Open-Attestation/token-registry-subgraph/README.md

 ## Deployment

-The deployment can be done either to the Graph Studio or Hosted Service.
+The deployment can be done either to the Graph Studio or Hosted Service depending on the network.

 ### Graph Studio